esphome/esphome-docs/components/sensor/htu21d.rst

     :image: htu21d.jpg
     :keywords: HTU21D

-The HTU21D Temperature+Humidity sensor allows you to use HTU21D, Si7021 and SHT21 sensors with
+The HTU21D Temperature & Humidity component allows you to use HTU21D, Si7021 and SHT21 sensors with
 ESPHome.
 The :ref:`I²C Bus <i2c>` is required to be set up in your configuration for this sensor to work.

 Example sensors:

 - (`Adafruit <https://www.adafruit.com/product/1899>`__)

 .. figure:: images/htu21d-full.jpg